eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 # Next Steps

-You have now finshed configuring Codewind to be used remotely.
+You have now finished configuring Codewind to be used remotely.

 In the next topic, you will learn how to [use Codewind remotely to build and run projects in your cloud](./remotedeploy-projects.html).